 Modern Diplomatic and Economic Partnerships

-Today, Morocco and the United States continue to share a deep partnership, rooted in the values of mutual respect and shared interests.
-From counterterrorism efforts to economic development and educational exchanges, Morocco plays a vital role in U.S. interests in North Africa.
-The two countries work together on issues of regional security, trade, and cultural initiatives that enhance their bond.
+Modern diplomacy between Morocco and the United States flourishes based on bilateral respect and extensive shared objectives.
+Morocco is vital to U.S. interests in North Africa, from counterterrorism efforts to economic development and educational exchanges.
+The two countries work together on regional security, trade, and cultural initiatives that enhance their bond.

 Commemorations and Ongoing Cultural Exchanges